Natalya Neidhart: Early life

+Natalie Katherine Neidhart was born on May 27, 1982, in Calgary, Alberta, Canada.
 Neidhart is the daughter of wrestler Jim "The Anvil" Neidhart and Elizabeth "Ellie" Hart, a daughter of Stu Hart, making Neidhart a third generation wrestler.
 She has two sisters; her older sister, Jennifer, is a gourmet chef and caterer, and Kristen (nicknamed "Muffy") is her younger sister.
 She is of Greek descent through a maternal great-grandmother.
 Neidhart cites her grandfather, Stu, and her uncle, Bret, as her inspirations, both in and out of the ring.
 As a member of the Hart wrestling family, she is a cousin to Harry Smith, Teddy, Matt, and Mike Hart, who are all also professional wrestlers.
-She is close friends with Smith, and the two lived together for a short time as children while their fathers were wrestling as a team, The Hart Foundation.
+She is close friends with Harry Smith, and the two lived together for a short time as children while their fathers were wrestling as a team, The Hart Foundation.

-Neidhart attended Vincent Massey junior high school and Bishop Carroll High School, from which she graduated in 2000.
+Neidhart attended Vincent Massey Junior High School and Bishop Carroll High School, from which she graduated in 2000.
 Neidhart is trained in Jiu-Jitsu and amateur wrestling, and also participated in dance and gymnastics.
-She briefly worked as a saleswoman for Kirby vacuum when she was eighteen.
+She briefly worked as a saleswoman for Kirby vacuums when she was eighteen.

-Neidhart received formal professional wrestling training in the Hart family "Dungeon" from her uncles Ross and Bruce Hart, becoming the first woman to do so.
+Neidhart received formal professional wrestling training in the Hart family "Dungeon" from her uncles Ross and Bruce Hart, becoming the first and only woman to do so.
 In addition to her professional wrestling career, Neidhart has received training in amateur wrestling and mixed martial arts.